jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Goalline

 Techvolution gives us the political justification to upgrade our society.
-With this new philosophy, every person on Main Street has the moral right and duty to upgrade their society with the almost magical possibilities of computers and the internet.
+With this new philosophy, every person on Main Street has the moral right and duty to upgrade society with the almost magical possibilities of computers and the internet.

 Yet, something essential is missing.

 Techvolution is indeed the politics of the Internet Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
 To live in the future, America, Canada, and the rest of the Western world must also upgrade our economics.
 Only with a modernized way to work and grow families will you and I be happy with our society again.

 We change our economics by learning a familiar lesson.
 Your real economic power isn't being a consumer or an employee.
-Brand loyalty and retirement funds don't make a person powerful.
+Brand loyalty and employment contracts don't make a person powerful.

 Like in politics, your choices give you real economic power.